Take a look around the Stair Arms – a former coaching inn just a short drive outside Edinburgh

 Once I’d finished taking photographs of the room, I headed downstairs to the hotel’s bar for a drink.

 It’s not just the bedrooms at the Stair Arms which have been refurbished.
 In the last four years, Carolyn Ramsay has undertaken a complete renovation and redecoration project throughout the hotel.

 The reception area, bar and restaurant, and all of the 11 bedrooms have all been decorated in a fresh, modern style, in what must have been a mammoth project to plan.

 The hotel’s function room has also been redecorated, but it was being set up for an event when I visited so I didn’t take photographs.
 The hotel is a great venue for weddings, and the lovely garden behind the hotel is perfect for photographs.

-I found Mark down in the hotel’s bar.
-It’s clearly a popular place to meet up with friends and enjoy a drink or some lunch together.
+And the hotel’s bar is clearly a popular place to meet up with friends and enjoy a drink or some lunch together.